LiiPeee/expense-tracker/README.md

 # Project Expense tracker

 ```
-This system if to expense tracker, i'm creation this aplication for tracker my expense and help other people to control your money.
+This system if to expense tracker,
+i'm creation this aplication for tracker my expense
+in addition help other people to control your money.
 ```

 ## Tecnology